alexey1234/arduino_hssp/README.md

 This is a fork of the original arduino_hssp https://github.com/acidwise/arduino_hssp because I want to rebuild it for Arduino nano and give it to work.

-As for me no original branch have problem with TARGET VDD pin.
+As for me original branch have problem with TARGET VDD pin.

 Also board work with tty speed 56800 bod maximum, but maybe because I have usb cable 3 meters (?)

-I will store scetch into src folder
+I will store sketch into src folder

 Also I'll add schematic for my programmer, because my boards needs more then 150 ma power current from 5V - pin of Arduino must give no more 40ma